Black and White Photography

 Shooting in JPEG Colour

 If you like to save space on your memory card and shoot in JPEG that’s fine, but you’ll need to spend time editing your favourite pictures into B&W afterwards.
-The benefit of this is that you can select which ones to convert as opposed to all of them, and you’ll still have the colour version if you make a copy.
+The benefit of this is that you can select which ones to convert as opposed to all of them being B&W, and you’ll still have the colour version if you make a copy.

 Shooting in JPEG B&W

 It’s a brave decision to shoot everything in black and white as you’ll never be able to change it back to colour or do creative colour splash techniques.
 It’s fine if you’re just playing about for the first time and you’re just focusing on getting the shapes and angles right.
-Every camera brand converts images to black and white differently, in the same way, that B&W lens filters do so by shooting your B&W’s in JPEG it means you’ll never be able to change the filtration style afterwards.
+Every camera brand converts images to black and white differently.
+Similarly, B&W lens filters affect your images differently.
+By shooting in JPEG B&W, you’ll never be able to change the filtration style afterwards.

 Shooting in RAW